SuhaniSharma05/Customer-Churn-prediction/README.md

 **🎯 Problem Statement**

-The telecommunications industry faces a major challenge in retaining its customer base.
+The telecommunications industry faces a mbajor challenge in retaining its customer base.
 Customer churn — when existing customers stop using a company's services — directly impacts revenue and growth.

 The objective of this project is to: